loschmidt/FlexpertPymol/README.md

 The ProtT5 download is large and runs as a separate subprocess.
 If it stalls, cancel PyMOL, delete the cache folder as above, and retry with a stable connection — partial downloads are not resumed automatically.

+Running pymol from terminal may provide additional useful debugging information.

 ## Project Structure